laurent22/joplin/README.md

 * * *
 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is back this year again for our great pleasure ^^

-here are the rules to participate:

-> To qualify for the official limited edition Hacktoberfest shirt, you must register and make four pull requests (PRs) between October 1-31 (in any time zone).
-PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
-This year, the first 50,000 participants who successfully complete the challenge will earn a T-shirt.

 To participate go to [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/), log in (with you GitHub account) and you are ready to get in.
 Next, go dive into the Joplin issues list labelled "[Hacktoberfest](https://github.com/laurent22/joplin/labels/hacktoberfest)"

 Start hacking, submit the PR from the 1st of October, not before.